ch4mpy/spring-addons/samples/tutorials/README.md

 Remember to update the tutorials configuration with the OIDC Providers you set up.

 ### 2.2.
 SSL
-It is important to work with https when exchanging access-tokens, otherwise tokens can be leaked and user identity stolen.
+It is important to work with https when exchanging access tokens, otherwise tokens can be leaked and user identity stolen.
 For this reason, many tools and libs will complain if you use http.
 If you don't have one already, [generate a self-signed certificate](https://github.com/ch4mpy/self-signed-certificate-generation) for your dev machine.

 ## 3. <a name="scenarios"/>Tutorials Scenarios
 In the following, you'll first find tutorials with the "official" Spring Boot starters and then some using the alternate starters proposed by this repository.